 - Try delicious, non-traditional grains like quinoa, millet, brown rice, and barley.

 - Avoid refined foods that are not made of whole grains.

 - Snack on sunflower and pumpkin seeds.

 - Add your own sweeteners to plain yogurt, cereal, and tea.

-- Choose small or medium dishes at restaurants or share with a friend.
+- Choose small or medium dishes at restaurants or share them with a friend.

 - Pack your own food for long trips.
 Nuts, string cheese, and fresh fruit will keep you satisfied.

 All the little steps add up to huge changes in your eating habits over time.
 Balance your diet the easy way by committing to eating better — one bite at a time.
 And if you need any help, contact us.
 Our doctors are experts when it comes to your digestive system and your health.